-How to use this calculator:
+How do I use this calculator?

 This calculator is designed to assess your situation and identify whether or not you are eligible for a low doc loan.